Sky Tonight

 Where is NGC7592C right now?

 NGC7592C is located in the constellation Aquarius.
-Although it is currently above the horizon at an altitude of 21 degrees, NGC7592C is not visible because it is daytime.
+It is currently below the horizon and is not visible from your location.

 TimeElevation